-Ensure that any print outs are correctly positioned in the log book and questions posed by the instruction sheet are answered.
-Draw up any comparison tables needed and try to take an overview on what has been achieved.
+• Ensure that any printouts are correctly positioned in the log book and questions posed by the instruction sheet are answered.
+Draw up any comparison tables needed and try to take an overview of what has been achieved.
 Write a short conclusion at the end of each exercise.